zimicjs/zimic/docs/wiki/cli-zimic-typegen.md

 # `zimic typegen`

-This CLI module contains commands for generating types from data sources.
-This is great to save development time, avoid errors and keep your types consistent with specifications such as OpenAPI schemas.
+This CLI module contains commands to generate types from schema sources.
+This is useful to save development time, avoid errors and keep your types consistent with specifications, such as [OpenAPI](https://swagger.io/specification).

 ## `zimic typegen openapi`

-Generate types from an OpenAPI schema.
+Generate types from an [OpenAPI](https://swagger.io/specification) schema.

 ```
 zimic typegen openapi <input>